-In the terms of RubyMine, content is a collection of files with which you are currently working, possibly organized in a hierarchy of subfolders.
-The folder which is the highest in this hierarchy is called content root folder or content root (shown as ) for short.
-A project has at least one content root folder, by default it is the project folder itself.
+In RubyMine, content is a collection of files with which you are currently working, possibly organized in a hierarchy of subfolders.
+The folder which is the highest in this hierarchy is called the content root folder or content root (shown as ) for short.
+A project has at least one content root folder which by default is the project folder itself.

 Content root types

 By default, all the files in a content root folder are involved in indexing, searching, parsing, code completion, etc. To change this status, folders within a content root can be assigned to the following categories: